-- (1) Equipment to be constructed or modified shall be tested within 60 days after achieving its maximum permitted production rate, but no later than 180 days after its initial start-up; - (2) Equipment already operating shall be tested according to the time frames set forth by the Department.
+- (1) Equipment to be constructed or modified shall be tested within 60 days after achieving its maximum permitted production rate, but no later than 180 days after its initial start-up; - (2) Equipment already operating shall be tested according to the time frames set forth by the Department. - (F) Testing Methods and Records

-The Department shall require that all applicable testing be performed using the methods described in 40 CFR Part 60, Appendix A as of August 30, 1992.
+The Department shall require that all applicable testing be performed using the methods described in 40 C.F.R.
+Part 51, Appendix M, as of the effective date of the federal final rule published by EPA in the Federal Register on April 2, 2014 (79 FR 18452); 40 C.F.R.
+Part 60, Appendix A, as of the effective date of the federal final rule published by EPA in the Federal Register on February 27, 2014 (79 FR 11257); 40 C.F.R.
+Part 61, Appendix B, as of the effective date of the federal final rule published by EPA in the Federal final rule published by EPA in the Federal final rule published by EPA in the Federal Register on October 17, 2000 (65 FR 62161); and 40 C.F.R.
+Part 63, Appendix A, as of the effective date of the federal final rule published by EPA in the Federal Register on December 29, 1992 (57 FR 62002).
 The Department, with the concurrence of the EPA, may approve, at its discretion, alternate sampling methods that are equivalent to the specified methods.
 The results of such tests shall be submitted to the Department within the time frames and on such forms as required by the Department and federal regulations.
-The owner or operator of the equipment shall retain the results of such tests for at least 5 years, and shall make the results available to any agents of the Department or the EPA during regular business hours.
+The owner or operator of the equipment shall retain the results of such tests for at least five (5) years, and shall make the results available to any agents of the Department or the EPA during regular business hours.